LAYZELLS LAW LLP TERMS & CONDITIONS OF BUSINESS

 a. for the purpose of acting for you;

-b. for disclosures to our auditors or other advisers or for the purposes of our professional indemnity insurance; or
+b. for legitimate interest disclosures to our auditors or other advisers or for the purposes of our professional indemnity insurance; or

 c. as otherwise required by law or other regulatory authority to which this Firm is subject.

-11.2.2 We may refer publicly to your name as a client of ours, provided we do not disclose any information that is confidential to you.
+11.2.2 We may refer publicly to your name as a client of ours, which we believe is a legitimate interest in collecting and promoting client feedback provided we do not disclose any information that is confidential to you.

 11.2.3 This Firm is under no duty to disclose to you (or take into account in the course of providing the Services) any information acquired by this Firm in acting for any other client or any information in respect of which we owe a duty of confidentiality to a third party.